omnibor/spec/SPEC.md

 ### GitBOM Identifier Embedding

-Each build tool should embed into the output artifact a new line delimited, lexically ordered, list of GitBOM identifiers for each mandatory Gitoid Identifier Type in a manner:
+Each build tool should embed into the output artifact a new line terminated, lexically ordered, list of GitBOM identifiers for each mandatory Gitoid Identifier Type in a manner:

 1. Appropriate to the type of artifact
 2. Generally agreed upon for that artifact